NativeScript/docs-v8/nativescript-core/Application.md

 ### paused

-Returns `true` if the main application activity is not running (suspended), not even running in the background, otherwise `false` is returned.
+Returns `true` if the main application activity is not running (suspended), otherwise `false` is returned.

 |       |           |
 | ----- | --------- |